olegtosovic/orko-entityworks/README.md

 List of some features that will be implemented down the road:

 1. Futher extensions of Query class so that it provides more complete sql query writing.
-2. Providers for other common database engines.
+2. EntityWorks providers for other common database engines.
 (MySql, Oracle, etc.)
 3. Implementation and support for database view (both entityworks runtime and generator).
 4. Implementation and support for database stored procedures (both entityworks runtime and generator).